dlepke/Deanna-Wilson-Ray/index.md

 ### Typographical Conventions
-Note: We can include basic CLI commands here for mac/windows users
+Note: We can include basic CLI commands here for maac/windows users

 ### Notes and Warning Messages

 ## Conclusion

-####
-Back to Top

-Copyright 2022 - 3/4s of Penguin Design Studios